veden/Rampant/README.md

 # Version History

+0.15.20 -
+- Fixed: Added Low Resolution version of overlay, ISSUE: range of collector extends past visual display because of 2048px limit on sprites
+- Tweak: Increased item collector build time from 0.5 seconds to 10 seconds
+- Improvement: Added an expensive recipe variant that doubles the cost of the item collector

 0.15.19 -
 - Fixed: Error when processing item collectors

 0.15.18 -
 - Feature: Adds an item collector for things like alien artifacts
-- Improvement: Added checks for how many squads have been created to enfore global limit over all squad creation methods
+- Improvement: Added checks for how many squads have been created to enforce global limit over all squad creation methods
 - Tweak: Increased breach multiplier from 10000 to 100000
 - Fixed: Current version wasn't be set causing the upgrade code to run repeatedly
 - Fixed: Neighbors function not correctly clearing its state between calls